 Bacteriophages which are classified as viruses, have opened us to a completely unknown world.
 Those who have heard of phages are familiar to their unique ability of targeting and killing specific bacteria, which is why they are called bacteria killers.
 Ridding the body of invading bacteria is a problem that is noticed on the outside.
 Rarely do we think of the effects on our immune system.
-It is only when we are faced with the physical effects caused by the limits of our immune system, do we recognise the problem.
+It is only when we are faced with the physical effects caused by the limits of our immune system, do we recognize the problem.

-Another fascinating characteristic that has been discussed about bacteriophages, is their immunomodulation capability.
+Another characteristic that has been discussed about bacteriophages, is their immunomodulation capability.
 There are a few research works available online, which you can find links to, in this article.
 Some speak of the immunomodulation affect to be present and effective in patients, whilst others speak of quite the opposite.
 What is important to keep in mind is that although everyone searches for solid facts, perspective plays a big role on what is presented and how it is seen.

 Lytic vs lysogenic replication in bacteriophages

 Bacteriophages are far from being simple organisms.
 They are very complex and our science seems to be scratching the surface in understanding their full potential.
 One of the unique aspects of bacteriophages is that two defining classifications of phages; virulent and temperate.

 The virulent phages replicate using the lytic cycle which is a normal viral process which involves the virus to penetrate their host, a specific bacterium, and begin to multiple within the host, leading to the killing of the bacterium.